Summer in Alaska is unlike anywhere else in the world.

 It’s rare that the temperatures will get above 80 degrees (F) so I’d recommend a combination of jeans, hiking pants, and workout pants.
 Shorts aren’t necessary unless you get warm easily (like my husband who wears shorts all summer, even in the 40’s).
 Alaska is not a fashionable place, so remember functional clothing is key!

 Pants serve another reason, they keep the bugs away (Alaska is a buggy place in the summer!)

-For a more affordable brand, I HIGHLY recommend Baleaf on Amazon.
-Some of my favorite staples include their athletic joggers and fleece lined leggings (these work perfect for late spring and in the fall).
+For a more affordable brand, I recommend Baleaf on Amazon.
+Some of my favorite staples include their athletic joggers and fleece lined leggings (these work perfectly for late spring and in the fall).
 I was skeptical that $30 fleece leggings would be warm and comfortable, but they’ve held up in many cold-weather situations (even better than many of the popular expensive brands).

 I highly recommend a lined rain jacket for your trip.
 Typically if it’s raining here, it’s chilly.
 If you can’t get one with a liner, then be sure it’s big enough to fit layers under it.
 The best one I’ve found is this Columbia rain jacket (women’s) or this one for men.

 Along with a rain jacket, a thin inner jacket is good to have as well.
 I’d recommend something that’s still lightweight and can fit in a backpack or purse if it warms up.
 Speaking of backpacks, I recommend this lightweight day pack from Tripped Travel Gear.
 It collapses down to a small zip-up pouch.

 In Alaska, you will go long stretches without access to reliable power.
 Maybe you’re on an all-day boat trip or driving the RV for six hours.
 Or you could be staying in a dry cabin or place without power.